-- ◆ Last Call Time: Length of the last voice call. - Total Sent: Total length of all calls made from this phone. - Total Received: Total length of all calls received on this phone. - Total Time: Total length of time on all calls sent and received.
+- ◆ Last Voice Call Time: Length of the last voice call. - ◆ Total Sent: Total length of all voice calls made from this phone. - ◆ Total Received: Total length of all voice calls received on this phone.

 To reset Last Voice Call Time, press <Reset>.
-Enter the phone password and press <Confirm> or [()].
+Enter the phone password and press <Confirm> or $[\bullet]$.